Next: , Previous: , Up: Summary Buffer [Contents][Index]

 A T (Summary)

 Display the full thread where the current article appears (gnus-summary-refer-thread).
 By default this command looks for articles only in the current group.
-Some backends (currently only nnimap) know how to find articles in the thread directly.
+If the group belongs to a backend that has an associated search engine, articles are found by searching.
 In other cases each header in the current group must be fetched and examined, so it usually takes a while.
 If you do it often, you may consider setting gnus-fetch-old-headers to invisible (see Filling In Threads).
 This won’t have any visible effects normally, but it’ll make this command work a whole lot faster.
 Of course, it’ll make group entry somewhat slow.

-The gnus-refer-thread-limit variable says how many old (i.e., articles before the first displayed in the current group) headers to fetch when doing this command.
-The default is 200.
+The gnus-refer-thread-limit variable says how many old (i.e., articles before the first displayed in the current group) headers to fetch when referring a thread.
+The default is 500.
 If t, all the available headers will be fetched.
 This variable can be overridden by giving the A T command a numerical prefix.

 M-^ (Summary)